 William Kennedy Smith, Senator Edward Kennedy’s nephew is acquitted after a high profile rape trial.
 Although he is acquitted, the family’s image is further tarnished by the scandal.

 Oliver Stone’s hugely controversial film JFK is released.
 It centres less on the President himself but on conspiracy theories surrounding his death.

 Democrat Governor Bill Clinton is elected to the presidency.
 His campaign makes great play of various superficial similarities between the candidate and JFK.
 Clinton’s “New Covenant” echoes Kennedy’s “New Frontier” (though proves less resonant).
-Clinton is also similarly youthful (46), has a slight physical resemblance to JFK and actually met the assassinated president when he visited his high school when Clinton was 16.
+Clinton is also similarly youthful (46), has a slight physical resemblance to JFK and actually met the assassinated president when the 35th president visited his high school when Clinton was 16.

 Joyce Carol Oates’ novella Black Water is published.
 It is clearly inspired by the Chappaquiddick Incident.

-John Connally, the former Governor of Texas wounded in the 1963 assassination dies.
+John Connally, the former Governor of Texas wounded in the 1963 assassination dies, aged 76.
 In the years since, he has defected to the Republicans and ran for president himself in 1980, being beaten for the party nomination by Ronald Reagan.

 Jacqueline Kennedy Onassis, widow of the former President, dies aged 64.